 Proposed revised version:

 1. Ministry Teams are voluntary groups that engage in the day-to-day tasks of the church's ministry in missions, outreach, hospitality and fellowship, worship, education, and management of church facilities to fulfill the vision of the church.
 Several Ministry Teams work as sub-groups of larger teams that have budget responsibilities for their work.
+Each of the following Ministry Teams shall be represented on the Church Council: (a) Adult Education; (b) Children & Youth; (c) Facilities Management; (d) Hospitality; (e) Landscape; (f) Marketing; (g) Membership Development; (h) Memorial Gifts; (i) Missions; (j) Weekday Preschool; and (k) Worship & Music.
+Each of these Ministry Teams shall have one voting member of the Church Council.

-Each group with an * will be represented on the Church Council.Proposed new Paragraphs 2 & 3 (to be inserted after the foregoing Paragraph 1, with existing Paragraphs 2 & 3 to be re-designated as Paragraphs 4 & 5):
+Proposed new Paragraphs 2 & 3 (to be inserted after the foregoing Paragraph 1, with existing Paragraphs 2 & 3 to be re-designated as Paragraphs 4 & 5):

+2. The Church Council may decide, when appropriate, to separate the Children & Youth Ministry Team into a Children Ministry Team and a Youth Ministry Team; and in such case, the Children Ministry Team and the Youth Ministry Team shall each be represented on the Church Council and shall each have one voting member of the Church Council.

+3. The following Ministry Teams shall operate as sub-groups of the Worship & Music Ministry Team: (a) Audio; (b) Flowers; (c) Handbell Choir (sometimes called "Northside Ringers"); (d) Paraments; (e) Sanctuary Choir; (f) Usher; and (g) Wedding.
+The Care Ministry Team shall operate as a sub-group of the Hospitality Ministry Team.
+These sub-groups, any other sub-group, and any ad hoc committee or task force shall not be separately represented on the Church Council and shall not have a voting member of the Church Council.

-2. New Ministry Teams may be formed by written request from five church participants to the Church Council, who will act on such a request after consultation with the Nominating Committee.
+4. New Ministry Teams may be formed by written request from five church participants to the Church Council, who shall act on such a request after consultation with the Nominating Committee.

-3. Each of the Ministry Teams shall select a chairperson each year by May 1 to take office at the beginning of the church year.
-In the event that the committee is unable to secure a chairperson by that date, the Nominating Committee will assist in recruiting a chairperson.
+5. Each of the Ministry Teams shall select a chairperson each year by May 1 to take office at the beginning of the church year.
+In the event that a team is unable to secure a chairperson by that date, the Nominating Committee shall assist in recruiting a chairperson.
 Chairs of these teams may serve no more than three consecutive annual terms, but may continue to serve on the ministry team.

 Article IV, Section E [regarding Church Council]